sustainability-respect-for-the-planet

 Closing the circle

-We are committed to advancing the principles of circular economy.
-Our actions span from resource efficiency and the use of secondary raw materials to value retention and responsible end-of-life management.
+Our actions in this area span from resource efficiency and the use of secondary raw materials to value retention and responsible end-of-life management.

 Testing, Sharing, Caring